Tidal Free Trial

 3. Choose your plan

 The next step is to choose which plan you would like to free trial.
-There are two options – Premium which comes with standard quality sound (320 kbps) or HiFi which lets you listen with high fidelity quality (1411 kbps) and Master quality (9216 kbps) when available.
+There are three options – Individual, Family and Student.
+All plans come with the same quality sound, an upgrade from when Tidal has two different plans with standard quality sound (320 kbps) or HiFi which lets you listen with high fidelity quality (1411 kbps) and Master quality (9216 kbps) when available.

 You can also choose to extend your trial to 60 days by paying $2.